pyth-network/pyth-client-rs/README.md

 The price is returned along with a confidence interval that represents the degree of uncertainty in the price.
 Both values are represented as fixed-point numbers, `a * 10^e`.
-The method will return `None` if the price is not currently available based on the price status.
-Get the current price status:
+The method will return `None` if the price is not currently available.

+The status of the price feed determines if the price is available.
+You can get the current status using:

 ```rust
 let price_status: PriceStatus = price_account.get_current_status();